pmieszal/idine-hws-swiftui-by-example/README.md

-# iDine - SwiftUI example app build with Hacking with Swift by Paul Hudson
+# iDine - SwiftUI example app build with SwiftUI by Example (Hacking with Swift by Paul Hudson)